 Is Laser Hair Removal Safe?

-The short Answer - YES, it is perfectly safe!
-Most people do not experience any kind of side effects.
+The short answer - YES, it is perfectly safe!
+Most people do not experience any side effects.
 This blog post is about the safety of laser hair removal and the minor side effects some people experience.

-Laser hair removal is an alternative to traditional hair removal methods, like shaving, epilating or plucking.
-It’s also seen as a long-term solution that minimize all hair worries among men and women.
+Laser hair removal is an alternative to traditional hair removal methods, like shaving, epilating, or plucking.
+Laser hair removal is a long-term solution that minimizes all hair worries for both men and women.

-Yet, it's high-tech, and often uses radiation and heat.
+Yet, it is high-tech and often uses radiation and heat.
 For that reason, we have found that many people are skeptical and worried about the side effects of using a laser on their body parts.
 But, like with any cosmetic procedure, it does have some minor side effects.

-Men and women have been using laser hair removal for over 40 years without experiencing any major side effects.
+Men and women have been using laser hair removal for over 40 years without experiencing significant side effects.
 But let’s focus on the minor side-effects.
 We mention them below.
-This should give you an idea of the safety levels of laser hair removal!

-The laser works by emitting light which targets the melanin in the hair.
-After detecting the hair pigment, the light gets converted into heat energy which then plays the role of damaging the hair follicle to delay or completely inhibit hair growth.
+The laser works by emitting IPL light, which targets the melanin in the hair.
+After detecting the hair pigment, the light gets converted into heat energy, damaging the hair follicle to delay or completely inhibit hair growth.

-The fact that laser hair removal does not involve plucking or painful tagging to get the hairs off the skin makes it more of a safe hair removal method.
+The fact that laser hair removal does not involve plucking or painful tagging to get the hairs off the skin makes it far safer than other hair removal methods.

-Also, to enhance safety when using the laser hair removal, it is advisable to seek a certified dermatologist to advise you on the best numbing cream to use for the target areas.
-The numbing cream works by taking away the stinging sensations that come with the laser pulses during hair removal.
+Also, to enhance safety when using the laser hair removal, it is advisable to seek a certified dermatologist to advise you on the best numbing cream for the target areas.
+The numbing cream removes the stinging sensations that come with the laser pulses during hair removal.

-However, to be on the safe side, go for an anesthetic cream if you are targeting to treat the bikini area, lip area, and underarms.
-However, steer clear of the back, chest, and legs when using the anesthetic cream.
+However, to be safe, go for an anesthetic cream if you are targeting to treat the bikini area, lip area, and underarms.

 The use of laser hair removal also allows you to tone down the shaving intensity should you experience discomfort.
 How user-friendly is that!
-If you were getting waxed it's definite that there is no dialing down the pain; you have to sit through the entire agonizing procedure.
-Thanks to laser hair removal, safety is in your hands as you get to control the gadget to fit your comfort.
+If you are getting waxed, it's definite that there is no dialing down the pain; you have to sit through the entire agonizing procedure.
+But, thanks to laser hair removal, safety is in your hands as you get to control the gadget to fit your comfort.

 Things To Do To Enhance the Safety of Laser Hair Removal

-- Make sure you shave the area to be treated within 24 hours before laser treatment.
-Don’t be tempted to wax or tweeze the area to be treated.
-Also, avoid electric razors as they tend to leave patches of long hair.
+Ensure you shave the area to your are targetting within 24 hours before laser treatment.
+Do not be tempted to wax or tweeze the site to be treated.
+Also, avoid electric razors as they tend to leave patches of long hair above the skin.
 The goal is to ensure you do not have any hair above the skin.
 If you leave hair above the skin, it may irritate your skin when performing the laser procedure.

-- Avoid applying makeup or lotions, sun-cream and deodorant before and after laser treatment.
+- Avoid applying makeup or lotions, sun cream, and deodorants.

 Minor Side Effects of Laser Hair Removal